-The Group's financial assets measured at fair value represent 46% of total assets as of the reporting date.
+The Group's financial assets measured at fair value at the reporting date represent 40% of total assets.
 These assets are either classified as financial assets at fair value through profit or loss or as financial assets at fair value through other comprehensive income.
 The valuation of these financial assets is performed using a fair value hierarchy:

-- Level 1 are valuations based on quoted prices (unadjusted) in active markets; - Level 2 are valuations based on other than quoted prices included within level 1, that are observable either directly or indirectly; and,
+- Level 1 are valuations based on quoted prices (unadjusted) in active markets; - Level 2 are valuations based on other than quoted prices included within level 1, that are observable either directly or indirectly; and, - Level 3 are valuations based on unobservable inputs for the asset.